 The Capital One® Venture® Rewards Credit Card offers 2 Miles per dollar on every purchase, every day, with each mile worth one cent when redeemed against a past travel purchase.
-The annual fee is waived in the first year ($0 intro for first year; $95 after that), and the current sign-up bonus is a One-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $500 in travel.
+The annual fee is waived in the first year ($95), and the current sign-up bonus is a Earn a one-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $500 in travel.

 Yes, though you should keep in mind the credit requirements above.
 If you currently have Chase Ultimate Rewards points, it’s wise to transfer them to the Reserve so you can take full advantage of the 1.5-point redemption rate in the Ultimate Rewards portal.